25 May 2022

 Think seasonal for this dish, and pick whatever vegetables are most readily available.
 Broccoli is the perfect example of a seasonal spring vegetable that pairs wonderfully well with pasta.

-Full of antioxidants and fiber, veggies are the perfect food.
+Full of antioxidants and fibre, veggies are the perfect food.
 The more the better here so don’t be afraid to experiment with as many combinations as you wish!

 Top tip: Pasta can be cooked ahead of time and stored in the fridge.
 You can make an extra batch of this and keep it for a few days.
 You can also cook plain pasta and add different veggies to it for variety!
 Also, frozen veggies can be a convenient option if you don’t have fresh ones at hand or if you want to save some money.
 They are just as nutritious as fresh ones!
 A bag of frozen peas in the freezer can be turned into a pasta dish in no time!
 Sauté some peas and onion in a pan, add some cooked plain pasta, perhaps stir in a dollop of ricotta and garnish with some mint leaves, voila!
 All in less than 20 minutes!